caffnet/superionair.co/_posts/2015-06-11-full-disclosure.md

 title: Full Disclosure
 subtitle: "Before we get to the goods"
 cover_image: skyking1.png
-excerpt: "Before we start talking about the project - let's clear the air and understand who is running these tests.""
+excerpt: "Before we start talking about the project - let's clear the air and understand who is running these tests."
 author:
   name: John Stauffacher
   twitter: g33kspeed